TLBurnett3/CGH/README.md

 #### PointCloud
 The pointcloud .pcd file.

+#### WaveLengths
+The RGB wavelengths for wavefield calculation.

 #### WaveField
-Generate the wave field for each holographic pixel row.
+Generate the RGBW wavefield for each holographic pixel row.

 #### PCTransform
 A transform matrix applied to the point cloud.